edelgrace/blog/content/post/2011-10-06-power-hour.md

 In TA, we had TA snack.
 Bags of chips.
 Yes.
 Antonio gave me his.
 Omnomnom.

 All day, all I could think about was Power Hour after school.
 Power Hour is a yearly presentation for the grade twelves about post secondary.
-It was a really informative presentation but I just left the school feeling so overwhelmed, not that I&#8217;m not overwhelmed already.
+It was a really informative presentation but I just left the school feeling so overwhelmed, not that I'm not overwhelmed already.
 Yeah.
 Especially the 80% average for engineering.
-I&#8217;m going to try my best.
+I'm going to try my best.

 I ranted a bit on Tumblr.